novaktim/llm-case-studies/External_Knowledge/README.md

 - **`duckduckgo-search`**: To perform web searches via DuckDuckGo's API wrapper.
 - **`ninept`**: To integrate with Qwen AI for query enhancement and summarization.

-See [`Requirements_ExternalKnowledge.txt`](./requirements.txt) for exact versions of these dependencies.
+See [`requirements.txt`](./External_Knowledge/requirements.txt) for exact versions of these dependencies.

 ---

 ##Install Dependencies
-pip install -r Requirements_ExternalKnowledge.txt
+pip install -r requirements.txt

 ## Example Workflow